SSL Certificate Expiry Monitoring: Stop Getting Caught by Expired Certs

 Setup steps:

-2. Rumbliq checks your certificate on each poll and tracks expiry date
+2. Rumbliq checks your certificate on each poll and tracks the expiry date

 4. Configure your alert channels (Slack, PagerDuty, email)